neena-da/python-api-challenge/README.md

   * Latitude vs. Wind Speed Plot - Southern Hemisphere Observation : We cannot really see any relation/trend between the latitudes and the  wind speed

+## VacationPy

+### Loading the csv file from WeatherPy
+* Load the csv file as a dataframe

+### Creating Humidity Heatmap
+* Configure google api key
+* Saved the latitude and longitude from the dataframe to be used as location
+* Saved the humidity from the dataframe to be used as weights
+* Created the heatmap for the humidities and saved the figure in the outpue folder.

+### Create the Hotel Marker Map
+* Filter the dataframe to only include cities with maximum temperature between 70 and 80 Farenheit, with wind speed less than 10mph and cloudiness equal to 0 %.
+* Retrived 10 cities from the selected cities satisfying the above criteria.
+Added a column Hotel Name with blank rows.
+* Make the Google place API call to find hotels within 5000m from the city.
+Used the type = 'lodging' in the parameters.
+* Retreived the Hotel name from the API json response and populated the dataframe with the hotel name.
+* Removed any cities for which there are no hotels within 5000m.
+* Added the marker layer on top of the heatmap layer with info_box_content displayed.